armbian/documentation/docs/Developer-Guide_Build-Options.md

     - systemd-networkd
     - none (to not-add any networking extensions)

 Installs desired networking stack.
-Is parameter is undefined, it sets `systemd-netoworkd` for minimal images (MINIMAL=yes) and `network-manager` for the rest.
+If parameter is undefined, it sets `systemd-netoworkd` for minimal images (MINIMAL=yes) and `network-manager` for the rest.
 Time syncrhonisation is also changed, chrony is installed with network-manager, while systemd-timesyncd is used with systemd-networkd.
 In both cases we control network settings with **Netplan**.

 - **DOCKER_ARMBIAN_BASE_IMAGE** ( string )
     - **ubuntu:jammy**